 chopped parsley for garnish

 Add the cooked chickpeas, tahini, cumin, garlic, salt, and lemon juice in a food processor.
 Pulse to combine.
 With the motor running, slowly add 1/4 cup ice-cold water.
-Continue to process for 4-5 minutes, adding more water if needed a tablespoon at a time until a nice smooth consistency (added 4 more tablespoons (1/2 cup total water)).
-Taste, adding more lemon juice or salt as needed.
+Continue to process for 4-5 minutes, adding more ice water as needed, a tablespoon at a time (about 2 to 3 tablespoons), until a nice smooth consistency Taste, adding more lemon juice or salt as needed.

 Spoon the humus into a bowl.
 Make a well in the middle and drizzle extra virgin olive oil.
 Sprinkle with sumac.
 Garnish with parsley leaves.